amitjoy/aspecio/README.md

 ### Why Aspects?

-In general, aspects enable you to intercept code and alter its execution.
+In general, aspects enable you to intercept code and alter its execution behavior.
 However, there are several downsides to using aspects:

 * Scattering behavior across the codebase
 * Making the execution model opaque by having aspects intercept any random piece of code, including internal code that might have implicit invariants that aspects break